aragon/aragon-wiki/docs/dev/AragonOS.md

 ##### EVM Call Script

-The `evmCallScript` parameter above allows for executing multiple calls with just one transaction.
+The `evmCallScript` parameter in the [Forwarder's](#forwarders) interface allows for executing multiple calls with just one transaction.
 This is useful, for example, in the case of votings, as it allows approving multiple actions with just one vote.

 An `evmCallScript` is the concatenation of multiple `evmCallAction`s.
 A `evmCallAction` payload is: